 Here are examples:

 The problem with divergencies is that they are established after the fact.
 We can only spot divergencies in hindsight, which is not very useful.
 Additionally, they are harder to quantify and program into helpful code.
 Our experience is that this signal serves little practical use for traders.

 Just as the time frame can vary from asset class to asset class, the threshold numbers depend on the time frame, the trend of the instrument, and the responsiveness you want.

 We have found out that short time frames work best for the RSI.
 This means we need to use more extreme values like, for example, 15 for oversold and 85 for overbought.
 If you use a time frame of ten days, you are less likely to see readings of 15 or less.

 Thus, a typical buy signal occurs when the reading shows values of 15 or less.
 If the reading is above 85, it’s considered a bearish signal as the asset is overbought.

 Perhaps needless to say, the shorter the time frame, the more erratic the RSI.
 A longer time frame usually leads to smoother readings with less volatility of the RSI.

 What is the best time frame for an RSI strategy?

 We believe he best time frame for RSI Stratey is daily bars.
 But, of course, no absolute answer to this.
 It all depends on the properties of the markets you are trading.
-For example, let’s test short-term and long-term RSI strategies on the S&P 500.
+For example, let’s backtest short-term and long-term RSI strategies on the S&P 500.

-The first example is a two-day RSI strategy where we buy when it crosses below 15 and sell when it exceeds 85.
+The first example is a 2-day RSI strategy where we buy when it crosses below 15 and sell when it exceeds 85.
 We get this equity curve: